-- Power is supplied automatically when an external device is connected with the USB cable. - No power is supplied if the remaining capacity of the battery pack is low. - The power supply of the vehicle will go off and power supplied by the USB connection will also stop if the vehicle is not operated for 5 minutes.
+- Power is supplied automatically when an external device is connected with the USB cable. - No power is supplied if the remaining capacity of the Battery Pack is low. - The power supply of the vehicle will go off and power supplied by the USB connection will also stop if the vehicle is not operated for 5 minutes. - It is normal to become somewhat warm during power supply.